amberemeny/marketplace_assignment/Marketplace Assessment.md

 ### Screenshots
 ### Target Audience
 ### Tech Stack
+I used the following programs to develop my application:
+ - Visual Studio
 ## Development
 ### User Stories
 The user stories I have developed revolve around three key consumer roles: admin, buyer and seller.
 Admin refers to someone maintaining and monitoring the application usage.
 Seller refers to a consumer that uses the application to sell their plants and buyer refers to someone who purchases the plants listed by the seller.